cypress-io/cypress-documentation/content/guides/end-to-end-testing/okta-authentication.md

 })
 ```

-Secondly, we can use our `loginByOkta` command in the test.
+Now, we can use our `loginByOkta` command in the test.
 Below is our test to
-login as a user via [Okta](https://okta.com) and run a few basic sanity tests.
+login as a user via [Okta](https://okta.com) and run a few basic sanity checks.

 <Alert type="success">